vrubiolo/doc/noaccess.md

 In this case, you should tackle your connectivity issue.

-In certain cases, a box/router firmware upgrade did enable IPb6, leading to configuration problems with your domain name.
+In certain cases, a box/router firmware upgrade did enable IPv6, leading to configuration problems with your domain name.

-## La webadmin fonctionne, mais certaines applications web me renvoient une erreur 502.
+## The webadmin interface is working but certain web applications return a 502 error code.

-Il est fort probablement que le service correspondant à ces applications soit en panne (typiquement pour les applications PHP, il s'agit de php7.0-fpm ou php7.3-fpm).
-Vous pouvez alors tenter de relancer le service, et si cela ne fonctionne pas, regarder les logs du service correspondant et/ou [demander de l'aide](/help).
+It's very likely that the service backing those applications is out of service (typically for PHP applications, that would be `php7.0-fpm` or `php7.3-fpm`).
+You could thus try to relaunch the service and if that does not work, inspect the associated service log and/or [ask for help](/help).

 ## Vous avez perdu votre mot de passe administrateur ? (ou bien le mot de passe est refusé)